-CFL: 14th season
+CFL: 15th season

-Stamps: 2nd season
+Stamps: 3rd season

 Campbell won two Grey Cups with the Eskimos in 2003 and 2005.

-Campbell was a coach at the University of Oregon from 1996-98 where he worked with the Ducks’ defensive secondary.
+He was a coach at the University of Oregon from 1996-98 where he worked with the Ducks’ defensive secondary.
 In 1994-95, he was a teacher and coach with the football and baseball teams at Lewis and Clark High School in Spokane.

 Campbell grew up in Edmonton and attended Harry Ainlay High School.
-In 1989, as a senior, Campbell was named the school’s athlete of the year after helping the football team to a provincial championship.
+In 1989, as a senior, he was named the school’s athlete of the year after helping the football team to a provincial championship.

 He holds a Bachelor of Science degree in physical education from Washington State University.
 He and his wife Jeri reside in Calgary.

 2012 – Calgary Stampeders (CFL) - Defensive Coordinator

 2011 – Edmonton Eskimos (CFL) - Assistant Head Coach/Special Teams Coordinator